Welcome To The “Ramadan For Kids” Series (Part 2 Activities)

 Or get creative and come up with your own flavour combo!

-*Please keep in mind that if you’re making treats for your child to take to school, make sure they’re nut free!
+*Please keep in mind that if you’re making treats for your child to take to school, be mindful of allergy concerns and make sure they’re nut free!

 Basic Truffle Recipe: